 The Nutrition Assistance program has been providing Buffalo families and individuals in need access to nutritious food items for more than 30 years.
 Our main food pantry is now located at 167 W. Humboldt Parkway inside of the BMHA LBJ Senior Apartments.
 Mobile pantry sites are located at the Lackawanna Municipal Housing Authority Resource Center in Lackawanna and the JFK Community Center in Buffalo.

-The Community Action Angels Program is dedicated to assisting meeting the needs of the low income and the disadvantaged population by providing volunteers that will bring to this agency resource from the community to meet those needs.
-The Community Action Angels program sponsors several year round community initiatives including: Holiday Toy Assistance, Thanksgiving Turkey Giveaway, School Supply/Backpack Giveaway, Project Warmth (hat, scarf and glove drive), Holiday Food Boxes, Haircuts for Kids and Child ID Kit Events.
+The Community Action Angels Program assists the low-income and disadvantaged population with meeting their needs by providing volunteers that will provide agency resources.
+The Community Action Angels program sponsors several year-round community initiatives including the Holiday Toy Assistance Program, Thanksgiving Turkey Giveaway, School Supply/Backpack Giveaway, Project Warmth (hat, scarf, and glove drive), Holiday Food Boxes, Haircuts for Kids, and Child ID Kit Events.

 This program was launched to assist low-income seniors and disabled individuals by obtaining the nutritious food items that they need to sustain themselves.

 Once a month, our Emergency Food Delivery Program staff delivers a bag of groceries to home-bound and disabled individuals who are unable to visit a food pantry in their community.
 A note from a doctor may be required before a delivery schedule is set up.
 This program is essentially designed for clients who are able to prepare their own meals but lack the mobility to utilize a traditional food pantry.
 Each client is provided about a 3 day supply of food.
 The majority of the clients enrolled in this program are referred by one of our partnering agencies.

 VITA is a free service that is offered during each annual tax season to assist low and moderate-income individuals and families with free tax preparation.